 Last night's shut out means Blackpool have now kept three consecutive clean sheets to improve on their already impressive defensive record.
 Only Portsmouth and Luton have conceded less goals this season with Bowyer's men letting in 38 goals from their 37 games.
 The recent run has coincided with Dean Lyness coming into the side to replace Sam Slocombe, who was out with injury.
 Slocombe is now back fit but it's only fair Lyness continues his run in between the sticks.
 The 25-year-old has impressed with his kicking and the manner in which he controls his area, which alleviates the pressure on the back four in front of him.
 As Bowyer rightly points out though, defending for Blackpool starts from the very top and involves every player, not just Lyness and the back four.
-When the likes of Mark Cullen and Nathan Delfouneso are chasing every lost ball and pressuring the defenders high up the pitch, it makes it even harder for the opposition to break down Pool's stubborn defence.
+When the likes of Mark Cullen and Nathan Delfouneso are chasing every lost ball and pressuring the defenders high up the pitch, it makes it even harder for the opposition.

 A spot of courage from Cullen

 As most of you will be well aware of, Blackpool don't have the best record from spot kicks this season and after Brad Potts' miss against Wycombe on Saturday, you could forgive the fans for feeling a little anxious as Mark Cullen stepped up against Stevenage.
 But the striker banished any nerves to strike home confidently, sending the 'keeper the wrong way to settle the ball in the bottom corner.
-It's all ifs and buts, but had Blackpool converted the five penalties they've missed Bowyer's men wouldn't just be contending for a top seven spot, they'd be well in with a shout of the top three.
+It's all ifs and buts, but had Blackpool converted the five penalties they ended up missing Bowyer's men wouldn't just be contending for a top seven spot, they'd be well in with a shout of the top three.

 Robertson is maturing as a defender

 The defender continued his fine run of form with another dominant display at the back, which saw him keep the dangerous Matt Godden quiet.
-Not only that, he dominated aerially and looked composed when bringing the ball out from the back.
-It's easy to forget that Robertson is only 23 and yet he already has well over 100 appearances to his name.
+He dominated aerially and looked composed when bringing the ball out from the back.
+It's easy to forget that Robertson is only 22 and yet he already has well over 100 appearances to his name.
 Him and Aldred have struck up a decent partnership and now they've been playing together for the last couple of seasons, they now know each other's game inside out.
 Given the confidence he shows on the ball, it wouldn't be a huge surprise if he was more than able of playing at a higher level.
 He's now improved on what are considered to be the basics: his heading, his tackling and his blocking and that can only aid his development.